hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step5-install-bookinfo.md

-Next, you will install a demonstration application called BookInfo.
+Next, you will install a demonstration application called Bookinfo.
 The application is composed of several microservices and they will all be deployed to the _default_ namespace.

-## Start BookInfo application
+## Start Bookinfo application

-Install the BookInfo application.
+Install the Bookinfo application.

 `cd istio-${ISTIO_VERSION}`{{execute}}

 `kubectl apply -f samples/bookinfo/platform/kube/bookinfo.yaml`{{execute}}

-In a few moments, the BookInfo components will be running.
+In a few moments, the Bookinfo components will be running.

 `kubectl get deployments,pods,services`{{execute}}